MRaySutt/SuttonEntropyAnalysisTool/README.md

 After completing the analysis, rename any output files that do not already include the event ID and store them in a dedicated folder to preserve results.

-### 7 Note on Tsallis Entropy

-Tsallis entropy may yield unexpectedly low values or flatline under certain conditions, particularly during quiet intervals.

-In some runs, normalized MI for Tsallis entropy has returned inf, which may indicate extreme sensitivity or an issue with normalization denominator approaching zero.
-These anomolies appear meaningful and may suggest deeper structure or artifacts within the data.
-Proceed thoughtfully and consider cross-validating with other entropy forms.

 ## Licensing

 SEAT is released under the MIT License for academic and non-commercial use.